Smoke-free JCU Campus

-All Staff, Students, members of JCU Council, Affiliates, Visitors, Tenants, Controlled Entities, Volunteers and Contractors who come on to a JCU campus will need to adhere to the Smoke-free Campus Policy.
-This also includes the general public walking through our campuses.
+All Staff, Students, members of JCU Council, Affiliates, Visitors, Tenants, Controlled Entities, Volunteers and Contractors who come on to a JCU campus will need to adhere to the JCU Smoke-free Campus Policy.
+This also includes the general public walking through our campuses as well as all Student Accommodation.

 Our move to smoke-free campuses is part of a broader commitment by all Queensland universities and TAFE colleges to provide healthier smoke-free environments.
 This initiative emerged from the 2016 Queensland Parliamentary Committee inquiry into smoking* and tobacco use at universities, technical and further education facilities, and registered training organisations.